-The Grievance redress mechanism described here refers to the any grievances received any stages of the project will be taken care off and mechanism related to the ESMP implementation and for all of the E&S related activities and issues directly or indirectly related with the project activities.
+The Grievance redress mechanism described here refers to any grievances received at any stages of the project will be taken care of and mechanism related to the ESMP implementation and for all of the E&S related activities and issues directly or indirectly related with the project activities.
 A three-tier project specific Grievance Redress Mechanism (GRM) will be followed in this project.
-BREB has successfully completed some GoB funded projects as well as donor funded projects.
+BREB has successfully completed some GoB funded projects as well as PA funded projects.
 BREB follows the same formats of GRM.
-The collective responsibilities of the GRC members are Receiving and Reviewing Grievances, Facilitating Resolution, Monitoring and Compliance, Capacity Building and Awareness.
-In additions GRC members ensure their actions comply with relevant laws, regulations, and organizational policies governing grievance redressal procedures.
-They act with impartiality and integrity throughout the grievance process, avoiding conflicts of interest and personal biases.